sgama/sg/content/posts/2026-01-26-website-stack/index.md

 This stack represents the sweet spot of modern web development: **Static reliability** mixed with **serverless power**, all glue-coded together with **CI/CD** and secured by **Zero Trust** networking.

 It costs \$0/month to run (excluding the domain name), scales infinitely, and provides a playground for testing the latest tech.

+## What's Next?
+(TODO)

+- [ ] **Migrate "Likes" to Cloudflare KV**: Currently, the "Like" button uses a legacy Firebase implementation.
+I plan to move this to a Cloudflare Worker + KV setup to keep the entire stack within the Cloudflare ecosystem and improve performance.